 After you've selected your seed audience, you can begin using the filters on the left sidebar to narrow down your seed audience to uncover data about more specific groups of people.

-Or if you want to see insights into the global audience of Facebook users, leave the location field blank.
+If you want to see insights into the global audience of Facebook users, leave the location field blank.

 Under "Age and Gender" you can narrow your audience by a minimum and/or maximum age and gender.